pishoyg/coptic/README.md

       often intentionally omit the dialect list.
 A good heuristic is to examine the parents and try to infer the dialect list from the parents.

-1. Complete the list of prefixes for the `prettify` format for copticsite.com.
-   (low-priority)

 1. Revisit the possibility of image compression to minimize the package size.
    (low-priority)